whoissqr/Coverity-Demos/README.md

 curl -sL cpanmin.us | sudo perl - App::Cleo
 wget -qO - cpanmin.us | sudo perl - App::Cleo
 ```

+**NOTE:** The `etc/` directory contains a bootstrap script that should install the prerequisites (besides Coverity) on a Debian-based system.

 Lastly, each demonstration concludes by committing the analysis results to a Coverity stream on the localhost.
 Therefore, you'll need to be running a Coverity server and have a stream named `demo` set up.
 It will also need an account named `demo` with `coverity` as the password.